 Replacement: In some cases, a tile may be damaged due to violent impact, natural chipping, weather, or slating over time.
 While this can be unsightly and dangerous, it is also possible to repair these pieces to restore the surface perfection of the floor.
 The important thing is to make sure you hold extra tiles over from a fresh install.
 Because slate tends to vary in color and appearance so much it can be difficult to match new veins to old strains.

-Radiant Heating Systems: Natural stone and slate flooring are great at transmitting, if not retaining heat.
+Radiant Heating Systems: Natural stone and slate flooring are great for transmitting, if not retaining heat.
 That means that it is the perfect medium for radiant below surface coil heating systems.
-These can be installed underneath the tile and can help to not only make the floor toasty but the surrounding environment as well since heat will rise up throughout the space.
+These can be installed underneath the tile and can help to not only make the floor toasty but the surrounding environment, as well, since heat will rise up throughout the space.

 Colors: There is a wide variety of both solid color and multicolored slate materials that are available to match nearly any decorative style scheme you are trying to create.
 Some surfaces can contrast wildly, with powerful contending hues washing back and forth across their face.
 Others will be more subdued, though all natural materials will be unique.
 These options are then compounded by a number of grout colors that can be employed in conjunction with the materials.